-The U.S. tour of Mila is being supported by a generous grant from the Hong Kong Arts Development Council and is dedicated to the late Mr. Washington SyCip, former Honorary Trustee of Asia Society and Founding Chair of Asia Society Philippines, whose support also helped make Mila possible.
+The U.S. tour of Mila is generously supported by the Hong Kong Arts Development Council, the Hong Kong Economic and Trade Offices in New York and San Francisco, Albert Chao, the Marka and Anla Cheng Kingdon Foundation, Morningside, and Stephen Riady Foundation.
+It is dedicated to the late Mr. Washington SyCip, former Honorary Trustee of Asia Society and Founding Chair of Asia Society Philippines, whose support also helped make Mila possible.

 Mila is an original chamber opera developed by Asia Society Hong Kong Center, the organization's first-ever commission.
 Called "bold, innovative, and quintessentially Hong Kong" by Time Magazine, Mila sheds light on Hong Kong’s pressure-cooker social environment, examining the territory’s tensions in a 70-minute intersection of home life and the workplace.
 Sung in Cantonese, English, and Tagalog, Mila explores the challenges and relationships within a Hong Kong family—an American husband, his Cantonese wife and their son—and their domestic helper Mila from the Philippines.

 From its social themes to the artistic talents responsible for its creation, Mila is an inspiring collaboration among Hong Kong, the Philippines, and the United States.
 The opera is the product of an international creative team including the American-born composer Eli Marshall, the prominent Hong Kong playwright Candace Chong Mui Ngam, award-winning theatre director Chu Hei Chan, and New York-based music director Neal Goren leading the Hong Kong New Music Ensemble.